 In addition to her leadership at South and locally, Rosie has been a leader on a statewide level serving on the executive committee of the Washington State Student Services Commission, where she has emphasized a focus on equity across our statewide system by leading statewide efforts supporting DREAMer students, and other efforts to strengthen equity approaches in student affairs.
 Nationally, Rosie is also recognized for her leadership and commitment to equity, having been invited to speak on numerous occasions about her experiences in Guided Pathways leadership and weaving equity into that work, as well as about her experiences as a woman of color in higher education leadership.
 She was nominated twice for the prestigious Aspen Presidential Fellowship program by leaders of national community college partnership organizations, and in 2019 her accomplishments as a transformational leader were recognized with an Aspen Presidential Fellowship for Community College Excellence.

 Rosie is a South Seattle College Otter through and through, and also a proud WSU Cougar.
 She has earned a B.A. in English and Ethnic Studies from Washington State University, a Master of Public Administration from University of Washington, and a Doctorate of Education from WSU.
-Most importantly, Rosie is a dedicated family woman, the proud partner of a two-time South graduate (A.A. and B.A.S.), mother of one South Child Care Center preschool graduate, and another currently in South's Child Care toddler program.
+Most importantly, Rosie is a dedicated family woman, the proud partner of a two-time South graduate (A.A. and B.A.S.), mother of two South Child Care Center preschool graduates.
 She has deep roots, as well as many branches and leaves here at South and in our West Seattle and White Center community.